callistaenterprise/cadec-2017-service-discovery/README_2017-06-30_demo.md

     cd quotes && ./gradlew build && cd -
     cd portal && ./gradlew build && cd -

+1. One browser tab with http://127.0.0.1:9090
+1. One browser tab with http://127.0.0.1:8080/api/quote

 ## PREPARE Docker Machine in AWS

-Create machine:

-These environment variables can typically be set in the startup script `~.bash_profile`
+These environment variables can typically be set in the startup script `~/.bash_profile`

     export AWS_ACCESS_KEY=...
     export AWS_SECRET_KEY=...